Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

 Our work falls into the paradigm of sample-efficient robust RL through interactive data collection. \cite{wang2021online} and \cite{badrinath2021robust} propose efficient online learning algorithms to obtain the optimal robust policy of an infinite horizon RMDP, but none of them handle the challenge of exploration in online RL by assuming the access to \emph{explorative policies}.
 This assumption enables the learner to collect high-quality data essential for effective learning and decision-making.
 In contrast, our work focuses on developing efficient algorithms for the fully online setting, where there is no predefined exploration policy to use.
 Under this more challenging setting, we address the exploration challenge through algorithmic design rather than relying on assumed access to explorative policies.

 During the preparation of this work, we are aware of several concurrent and independent works \citep{liu2024distributionally,liu2024minimax,wang2024sample}, which study a different type of RMDPs known as $d$-rectangular linear MDPs \citep{ma2022distributionally,blanchet2023double}.
 In particular, \citet{liu2024minimax} and \citet{wang2024sample} consider the offline setting, while \citet{liu2024distributionally} investigate robust RL through interactive data collection (off-dynamics learning), thus bearing closer relevance to our work.
 More specifically, under the existence of a ``fail-state", the algorithm in \citet{liu2024distributionally} can learn an $\varepsilon$-optimal robust policy with provable sample efficiency.
-In contrast, our work first explicitly uncovers the fundamental hardness of doing robust RL in RMDPs with a TV distance based robust set and without additional assumptions.
+In contrast, our work first explicitly uncovers the fundamental hardness of robust RL in RMDPs with TV robust set and without additional assumptions.
 To overcome the inherent difficulty, we adopt a vanishing minimal value assumption that strictly generalizes the ``fail-state" assumption used in \cite{liu2024distributionally}.
 Moreover, our focus is on tabular $\cS\times\cA$-rectangular RMDPs, with customized algorithmic design and theoretical analysis which allow us to obtain a sharp sample complexity bound.

-Finally, in Table~\ref{table: tv}, we compare the sample complexity of our algorithm with prior work on robust RL for RMDPs with $\cS\times\cA$-rectangular TV robust sets under various settings (generative model/offline dataset).
+Finally, in Table~\ref{table: tv}, we compare the learning guarantees of our algorithms with those of prior work on robust RL for RMDPs with $\cS\times\cA$-rectangular TV robust sets under various settings (generative model/offline dataset), and report the regret guarantee for our robust Markov game extension.